 - Pro: H.265 compression allows resource-intensive resolutions such as 8K and a maximum frame rate per second of 300 fps.
 Obviously, as frame rates increase, so does the need for storage and bandwidth.

 - Con: Unfortunately, H. 265 is still not widely supported by devices and software.

-Although it makes sense to stream a 4K media file compressed with H.265, since it would require less overall bandwidth and storage, for now, the overall compatibility across playback devices for H.265 is scarce.
-Plus, encoding content with H.265 HEVC will be a lot more difficult and time-consuming.
+Although it makes sense to stream a 4K media file compressed with H.265, since it would require less overall bandwidth and storage, (for now) the overall compatibility across playback devices for H.265 is scarce.
+Plus, encoding content with H.265 HEVC tends to be a lot more difficult and time-consuming.
 Decoding H.265 requires high CPU or GPU, hardware resources.

 If you intend to transcode your content, you are better off transcoding 4K H.264 content, not transcoding 4K H.265 content, due to the high computational demand.
 BUT, if all your playback chain is compatible with H.265, and your content is already H.265, then streaming with this codec is a much better solution.

 To ensure the best streaming experience, it is important to have the right hardware, including a powerful CPU and a graphics card that supports 4K or HDR.
 Intel processors are known for their high performance and are often the preferred choice for streaming 4K content.
 Additionally, Plex offers support for various hardware acceleration technologies, such as Intel Quick Sync Video, which can greatly improve streaming performance.

 A server without powerful resources and with high demand for content will likely have trouble delivering buffering-less playbacks.
 Your Plex clients will suffer from continuous video buffering and skipping as they wait for the server to catch up.
 Below are a few Plex 4K streaming requirements for the Plex server.

 a.
 Get a decent processor for 4K direct-plays.